2003 Bam earthquake: Earthquake

 According to the United States Geological Survey (USGS), the earthquake had a moment magnitude of 6.6, and was located 12 km southwest of Baravat and 13 km south-southwest of Bam.
 On the seismic magnitude scale, it measured 6.8 and 7.0, according to the National Geophysical Data Center and the China Earthquake Administration, respectively.
 It struck at 01:56:52 UTC (05:26:52 IST) on 26 December 2003, at a depth of 15 km.
-It had a maxinum Modified Mercalli intensity (MMI) of X (Extreme); at Bam, the intensity was MMI IX (Violent), with shaking of MMI VIII (Severe) estimated at Baravat and V (Moderate) at Kerman.
-Bam also recorded a maxinum peak ground acceleration (pga) of 0.98 g.
+It had a maximum Modified Mercalli intensity (MMI) of X (Extreme); at Bam, the intensity was MMI IX (Violent), with shaking of MMI VIII (Severe) estimated at Baravat and V (Moderate) at Kerman.
+Bam also recorded a maximum peak ground acceleration (pga) of 0.98 g.
 It is believed to be the largest earthquake to hit the Bam area in more than 2,000 years.
 The day before, on 25 December, two foreshocks struck Bam and were felt by residents of the city at 15:00 and 22:00 IST respectively.
 The following day, a third foreshock struck at 04:33, followed by the mainshock almost an hour later.
 At least 2,789 aftershocks were recorded by March 2004, the strongest measuring 5.1, which struck at 06:36 IST.

 The rupture length of the earthquake was estimated to be around 24 km.
 More than half of the quake was produced from its southern segment of approximately 13 km, where the slip reached a maximum of up to 2.7 m resulting in a large stress drop of at least 6 MPa.
 Optical remote sensing data shows that the Bam fault is not a single fault but consists of a 4-5 km wide fault system with the main branch running between the cities of Bam and Baravat.
 The fault ruptured by the Bam earthquake is believed to stretch the along northwest branch of this fault system from Bam southward.
 Based on these results, scientists suggest that the Bam earthquake ruptured a hidden fault and that in this process an unusually strong asperity was involved, causing the widespread devastation of the tremor.